 Another nonprofit I am familiar with decided to do the search themselves.
 The board focused on hiring someone with fundraising expertise.
 A search consultant would have helped the board realize that while fundraising was important, at a small organization the ED needs skills in many areas.
 (The consultant could also have helped the board understand their own role in fundraising.)
 The ED that was hired only lasted a year.
 He did some fundraising, but he wasn’t able to run the programs or manage the staff and the organization began losing community support and key staff.

 Some board members may have experience hiring at their full-time jobs and expect they can handle overseeing a search.
 They quickly realize that the amount of time (100-150 hours on average) that it takes to hire a community leader is far more than a typical hire.

-The advantage of hiring an executive search firm, especially one with significant experience in the nonprofit sector, is that they will bring tremendous expertise to the process.
-Here’s an overview of how a firm can help the organization:
+The advantage of hiring an executive search consultant, especially one with significant experience in the nonprofit sector, is that they will bring tremendous expertise to the process.
+Here’s an overview of how a consultant can help the organization: